WebOrigami/docs/src/content/concepts/hello.md

 }}
 </figure>

-Website creators refer to URLs as _routes_: when you enter a URL like [team/Alice.html](/demos/aboutUs/team/Alice.html), you're picking one particular route through this map of the site's content.
+Website creators refer to URLs as _routes_: when you navigate to a URL like [team/Alice.html](/demos/aboutUs/team/Alice.html), you're picking one particular route through this map of the site's content.
 Conceptually speaking, the web server starts at the tree's root on the left and then follows the keys `team` and `Alice.html` through this map to find the web page it should send to your browser.

-The full tree for a site is a little bigger than what's shown above, because it also includes CSS stylesheets, image files, or other resources referenced by the HTML:
+The site's complete tree is a little bigger than what's shown above, because it also includes CSS stylesheets, image files, or other resources referenced by the HTML:

 <figure>
 {{ svg.js siteComplete }}
 </figure>

 This conceptual tree can help you envision and build a site.
 How your _users_ experience your site is a separate concern.
-It's up to you to decide how your pages should be linked to create the experience you want your users to have.
+You decide how to link your pages to create the experience you want your users to have.

 Most web systems don't give you a way to directly edit or visualize a site's tree.
-In Origami you directly build your site's tree, grafting together branches defined in different ways.
+In Origami you directly construct your site's tree, combining branches defined in different ways.

 ## Defining a simple tree